Scroll down for a range of free assessments to check on decoding and spelling.

 – The SENCo/EP diagnosed dyslexia so he’ll always struggle with reading.
 We’ll put some accommodations into place.

-– Her brain and speech lack ‘rhythm’
+– Her brain lacks ‘rhythm’.

 – She’s a very able reader but failed the phonics check because she’s ”moved beyond reading phonetically”.